 Your Guide to Preventing Burnout and Standing for Justice

-These free contemplation resources offer support for preventing burnout and for those working on social, ecological, and spiritual justice issues:
+These free contemplation resources offer support for preventing burnout and for those working on social, ecological, and spiritual justice issues.
+The Center for Action and Contemplation (CAC) is an educational nonprofit that supports transformation and inspires loving action.
+Sign up for our free monthly newsletter.

 - Listen: Learning How to See Nature with Brian McLaren, Learning How to See podcast